ikki407/data-science-environment/README.md

 #### OS
 - MacOS: CPU only
 - Ubuntu 16.04: CPU/GPU
-    - Other versions are not tested: 14.04/18.04, Debian Jessie/Stretch
+    - Other versions are not tested yet: 14.04/18.04, Debian Jessie/Stretch

 #### Library
 - Docker